DSC-Capstone/dsc-capstone.github.io/lessons/03/index.md

 2. Flexible: It should be easy for someone else to re-use large pieces of your project while changing just the details that are necessary for their use case.

 We'll discuss how to accomplish these goals throughout this lesson.
 Be warned – it's pretty long.
 Skim through it now, and come back to it regularly as you start to write and structure your code.

+🆕 Another good resource is [**Ten simple rules for writing and sharing computational analyses in Jupyter Notebooks**](https://doi.org/10.1371/journal.pcbi.1007007) by Rule et. al.

 ---